Not mine. Don't own'em. Didn't create 'em. Stargate Atlantis and all related characters are the property of MGM as far as I can tell.

-"McKay, I swear if you say one more word, Zelenka won't be the only one with a busted nose."
-He was clenching his hand into a fist and for a moment I wondered if I was going to get company.
+"McKay, I swear if you say one more word, Zelenka won't be the only one with a busted nose," said Sheppard, unconsciously clenching his hand into a fist.

 "What's going on here?"
-Beckett asked, attracted by their rising voices.
+Beckett asked, his attention attracted by their rising voices.
 He watched as Sheppard and Rodney continued to face off, staring angrily at each other.
 "Well, Major?" he prompted.